Memories of Henry Mancini

 Henry Mancini was my first film music hero back in those days of smooth and seductive music.
 Just listen to that marvelous opening of "Moon River" in BREAKFAST AT TIFFANTY's when the harmonica first plays that gorgeous theme and you'll hear what goose-bump music sounds like.

-Henry Mancini was the coolest of cats and a masterful maestro of melody.
+To summarize -- Henry Mancini was the coolest of composers and a masterful maestro of melody.

 Long may his memorable music live on!

 Editor, Film Music Review,

 A special CDR has been prepared that includes a special radio tribute by Roger Hall from 1989 with some of his early music from television and movies, such as PETER GUNN and THE PINK PANTHER, plus a public radio program with Henry Mancini answering questions from callers.

 If you want to read a wonderfully honest autobiography, get your copy of